GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

 <hr>
 ### Extened learning: Running `pggb` as a [SLURM](https://github.com/SchedMD/slurm) Job

-<b> Please do NOT run the code below, this is an example for power users </b>
+!!! warning "Please do NOT run the code below, this is an example for power users"

 Executing shell scripts in the NeSI environment might not be the best way to handle larger files which will require large memory, CPU power and time.
 We can modify the previously explained script as below to run as SLURM job.
 Note the additional parameters specified by `#SBATCH` which will indicate maximum resource limitations.